 When looking to purchase eco-friendly and sustainable fabric or material, Jute is top on my list.
-Not only is Jute eco-friendly, but it is also an extremely durable fibre that can hold up to some serious wear-and-tea
+Not only is Jute eco-friendly, but it is also an extremely durable fiber that can hold up to some serious wear-and-tea

 But, what is Jute exactly?
 The name itself doesn’t give off any hints and is it really as great as we are led to believe?
 Spoiler - it is!

-I did some digging to find out more about this multifaceted fibre and I’ve got to say I am not disappointed in the slightest.
+I did some digging to find out more about this multifaceted fiber and I’ve got to say I am not disappointed in the slightest.
 So, let’s dive right in and look at all of Jute’s facets and find out what it’s used for exactly and why it’s considered an eco-friendly material.

 This post contains affiliate links.
 We earn a small commission if you click through and make a purchase.
 We only share brands we truly believe in.